broadinstitute/puppet-sentinelone_agent/REFERENCE.md

 Data type: `String`

-The name of the SentinelOne agent service (default: 'sentineld').
+The name of the SentinelOne agent service (default: 'sentinelone').

 ##### <a name="token"></a>`token`